-In the New Mexico portion of the Delaware Basin, the DBDSP will retrieve a copy of the plugging report from the appropriate NMOCD office when a well has been plugged and abandoned.
+In the New Mexico portion of the Delaware Basin, the DBDSP retrieves a copy of the plugging report from the appropriate NMOCD office when a well has been plugged and abandoned.
 This information will be added to the records maintained on each well drilled within the Delaware Basin.
-By maintaining records in such a fashion, should the regulations change and the plugging methods differ from what is now occurring, a trend would be noticed and the borehole permeability assessment may be revisited.
+By maintaining records in such a fashion, should the regulations change and the plugging methods differ from what is now occurring, a trend would be noticed and the borehole permeability assessment revisited.

-2.7 Borehole Depths and Diameters
+2.8 Borehole Depths and Diameters

-The DBDSP tracks borehole depths for all wells drilled in the Delaware Basin.
+The DBDSP tracks borehole depths for all wells drilled in the Delaware Basin (Figure 6).
 Borehole depths tracked by the DBDSP range from 19 feet to 25,201 feet.
 The 19 foot hole is a PZ monitoring well located on the WIPP Site, and the 25,201 foot hole is a gas well located in Texas.
 Borehole depths in the immediate vicinity of the WIPP Site typically range from 8,000 to 9,000 feet for oil wells and 13,000 to 16,000 feet for gas wells.

 The diameter of each well bore is more difficult to ascertain.
-The DBDSP tracks the casing size and depth for each section of the hole (Figure 6).
+The DBDSP tracks the casing size and depth for each section of the hole.
 Drill bit size is not a reportable element although hole sizes are sometimes reported on sundry notices maintained by the NMOCD.
 The casing size or hole size is used to determine the size of the bit used to drill that particular section of the well.
 Currently, the most common bit sizes being used are 17 1/2" for the surface section, 11" for the intermediate section, and 7 7/8" for the production section of the hole.
 In the early days of well drilling, the 12 1/4" bit was popular with rotary drill operators for the surface section of the hole.
 In those days, the wells were much shallower and did not require the larger sections of casing.
 Most holes drilled at that time were a two-string hole versus the three- and four-strings commonly used now.
 In the area of the WIPP Site, regulations require a three-string hole making the larger bit sizes more popular.
+Figure 7 shows the typical hole and casing sizes for a three-string well in the vicinity of the WIPP Site.